-LinkedIn Learning offers over 16,000 courses you can choose from, in areas of business, IT, biotech, and computer sciences.
+LinkedIn Learning offers over 16,000 courses and video lectures you can choose from, in areas of business, IT, biotech, and computer sciences.
 You can learn either “on the go” with their mobile app, or your desktop; however, you have the freedom to access the content wherever you are.

 AI analytics within the program use information and interaction from your LinkedIn profile and craft a career advancement path, with suggestions in specific areas that you can explore.
 For example, a programmer might want to look into SQL, Java, or HTML career paths, reviewing the skills needed and taking courses to either learn or refresh relevant skills.

 You can try LinkedIn Learning for free.
 After the free trial, LinkedIn Learning pricing is $19.99/month billed annually or $39.99 month to month after your free trial.

 Check out our comprehensive LinkedIn Learning review to decide whether this platform can help you take the next step toward learning success.

 If you are interested in using Coursera to advance your career or to learn a new computer programming language, you will be glad to know that you can choose from hundreds of different options, based on your programming language, college of choice, your level of experience, and your desired track choice.